Better Opportunities for Single Soldiers program being energized

-U.S. Army Yuma Proving Ground Command Sgt.
+Yuma Proving Ground (YPG) Command Sgt.
 Maj.
-Mark Millare (top right) speaks with several single Soldiers during a recently held Better Opportunity for Single Soldiers (BOSS) meeting.
-The BOSS program is an Army-wide program and serves as a tool for commanders to gauge the moral and welfare of single soldiers, who happen to make up the largest percentage of enlisted personnel.
+Mark Millare said he learned some valuable information at the week-long Better Opportunity for Single Soldiers (BOSS) Training forum he recently attended.

+The BOSS program is an Army-wide program run by the Directorate for Family, Morale, Welfare and Recreation (DFMWR) and serves as a tool for commanders to gauge the moral and welfare of single Soldiers, who happen to make up the largest percentage of enlisted personnel.

+Millare explained that the program, which also aims to increase retention and sustain combat readiness, uses three core components, which are quality of life, recreation and leisure, and community service to help single Soldiers maintain a balanced life.

+“My goal is for this to be a priority for the garrison.
+Utilizing a program like this, which is catered to take care of single Soldiers is, in my view, very important,” said Millare, who serves as the senior enlisted advisor for the program.
+“The bottom line is that I intend to execute a program that is not passive.
+We are going to engage all the single Soldiers and find time to do things of interest to the group.”

 |Date Taken: